-Ouestion # 1.
+Question # 1.
 Characteristics of distributed systems

 - a.
+Early file-sharing applications were restricted in their scalability by the need to maintain a central index of resources and the hosts that hold them.
+What other solutions to the indexing problem can you identify? - b.
 Explain what is meant by a client program and a server program.
 Explain and illustrate (in graphical form) the client-server architecture of one major Internet applications (for example the Web, email or ftp). - a.
-Name two types of software resource and two types of hardware resource that can be shared efficiently in distributed systems.
-Provide examples of their sharing.
+Name three advantages and three disadvantages of distributed systems over centralized systems.